Automatically designing CNN architectures using genetic algorithm for image classification: Conclusions and Future Work

 \section{Conclusions and Future Work}

-The objective of this paper is to propose an automatic architecture design algorithm for CNNs by using the GA (in short named CNN-GA), which is capable of discovering the best CNN architecture in addressing image classification problems.
+The objective of this paper is to propose an automatic architecture design algorithm for CNNs by using the GA (in short named CNN-GA), which is capable of discovering the best CNN architecture in addressing image classification problems for the users who have no expertise in tuning CNN architectures.
 This goal has been successfully achieved by designing a new encoding strategy for the GA to encode arbitrary depths of CNNs, incorporating the skip connections to promote deeper CNNs to be produced during the evolution and developing a parallel as well as a cache component to significantly accelerate the fitness evaluation given a limited computational resource.
-The proposed algorithm is examined on two challenging benchmark datasets, and compared with 16 state-of-the-art peer competitors, including eight manually designed CNNs, four semi-automatic and four automatic algorithms discovering the architectures of CNNs.
-The experimental results show that CNN-GA outperforms all the manually-designed CNNs as well as the automatic peer competitors, and shows competitive performance with respect to semi-automatic peer competitors in terms of the best classification accuracy.
+The proposed algorithm is examined on two challenging benchmark datasets, and compared with 18 state-of-the-art peer competitors, including eight manually-designed CNNs, six automatic+manually tuning and four automatic algorithms discovering the architectures of CNNs.
+The experimental results show that CNN-GA outperforms almost all the manually-designed CNNs as well as the automatic peer competitors, and shows competitive performance with respect to automatic+manually tuning peer competitors in terms of the best classification accuracy.
 The CNN discovered by CNN-GA has a much smaller number of parameters than those of most peer competitors.
-Furthermore, CNN-GA also employs significantly less computational resource than most automatic and semi-automatic peer competitors.
-Moreover, CNN-GA is completely automatic, and researchers can directly use it to address their own image classification problems whether or not they have expertise in CNNs or GAs.
+Furthermore, CNN-GA also employs significantly less computational resource than most automatic and automatic+manually tuning peer competitors.
+CNN-GA is also completely automatic, and users can directly use it to address their own image classification problems whether or not they have domain expertise in CNNs or GAs.
+Moreover, the CNN architecture designed by CNN-GA on CIFAR10 also shows the promising performance when it is transferred to the ImageNet dataset.

 In CNN-GA, two components have been designed to speed up the fitness evaluation, and much computational resource has been saved.
 However, the computational resource employed is still fairly large than those of GAs in solving traditional problems.
 In the field of solving expensive optimization problems, several algorithms based on evolutionary computation techniques have been developed.
 In future, we will place efforts on developing effective evolutionary computation methods to significantly speed up the fitness evaluation of CNNs.